Sohom-Sarkar/Formal-Verification-Asgm/REPORT.md

 ### Tseitin encoding and SAT

-The naive circuit-to-CNF conversion substitutes gate definitions until everything is in terms of the inputs, which duplicates any node feeding two parents and turns a chain of *n* XORs into 2^n terms.

-Tseitin's fix is to give every internal wire a variable.
-For an AND node, `c ↔ (a ∧ b)` splits into three clauses:
+Substituting gate definitions until everything is in terms of the inputs duplicates any node feeding two parents, turning a chain of *n* XORs into 2^n terms.
+Tseitin's fix is a variable per internal wire, so `c ↔ (a ∧ b)` becomes

 ```
 (¬c ∨ a)   (¬c ∨ b)   (c ∨ ¬a ∨ ¬b)
 ```

-One variable and three clauses per gate, linear in circuit size.
-Not logically equivalent to the original (it has extra variables) but equisatisfiable, which is all that is needed.
-Inverters cost nothing because inversion is a sign flip on the DIMACS literal.
-DIMACS variable 1 is pinned false and stands for the AIG constant, which removes special-casing everywhere else.
-Only the miter cone is encoded.

-The 16-bit ripple-vs-CLA miter is 335 AND nodes, 375 variables, 1,025 clauses.
+Three clauses and one variable per gate, linear in circuit size, and equisatisfiable rather than equivalent, which is all that is needed.
+Inverters are free, since inversion is a sign flip on the literal.
+Variable 1 is pinned false and stands for the AIG constant.
+Only the miter cone is encoded: the 16-bit ripple-vs-CLA miter is 335 AND nodes, 375 variables, 1,025 clauses.

-CaDiCaL then runs CDCL: propagate, decide, and on a conflict derive a learned clause from the implication graph and backjump.
-Learning is what separates this from brute force — a learned clause rules out an exponentially large family of assignments, not one.
-The 128-bit adder settles 2^257 input vectors in about 0.15 s, which no enumeration could approach.
+CaDiCaL then runs CDCL.
+Learning is what separates this from brute force, since a learned clause rules out an exponentially large family of assignments rather than one.
+The 128-bit adder settles 2^257 input vectors in about 0.15 s.

-On solver screening: PySAT bundles about twenty solvers and three of them (`kissat404`, `cryptosat`, `minisatgh`) abort the process on construction under Windows/CPython 3.14, which try/except cannot catch.
-I found this when a benchmark run died with a segfault. `solvers.py` screens names before construction and lists the 17 that work.
-Each was probed in a subprocess so a crashing one could not take the probe down.
+Three of PySAT's twenty solvers (`kissat404`, `cryptosat`, `minisatgh`) abort the process on construction under Windows/CPython 3.14, which try/except cannot catch; we found this when a benchmark died with a segfault. `solvers.py` screens names before construction, each having been probed in a subprocess.

 ## BDD backend